 There are four types of “campsites”: Park camps (public), private run camps, Refugios (all private), and one Hotel.
 Only the four park Campamentos (campgrounds) are free.
 All others have varying fees based on the facilities they provide.

 - Park Campamentos are the most basic campsites.
-There are four free ones run by the park: Campamentos Italiano, Torres, Paso & Los Carretas.
-In high season, you need to reserve the ones on the W early (C.Italiano & C.Torres) as the they are often full.
+There are three free ones run by the park: Campamentos Italiano, Paso & Los Carretas.
+In high season, you need to reserve early as they are often full.
 They are reserved at CONAF (Park) offices in P Natales or at the Park entrances.
 These campamentos have designated dirt tent sites, an assumedly clean water supply, a common cooking area (which you are required to use when cooking with a stove), and a pit toilet quality bathroom.
 These are in the woods with no views–but advantageous for protecting your tent from being flattened by strong Patagonian winds.

 - Private Campamentos charge a small fee for use.
 They usually have a few more amenities.
 Often a small store, a cold or hot shower, tent rentals, and some even serve dinner (which you can reserve ahead or some times get seated day of).
 They do not have bed lodging.
 One of the best meals of our trip (in town restaurants included) was at Campamento Serón!